neomjs/benchmarks/.github/BLOG_POST_DRAFT_V2.md

 -   **Expanded Scope:** We could add more frameworks, more complex widgets (schedulers, Gantt charts), and entirely new metrics that push the boundaries of what we measure.
 -   **Better Onboarding:** We could create detailed specifications for each test, making it far easier for framework experts to contribute high-quality, best-practice implementations.

-This brings us to a crossroads.
-This project is intense.
-Its future depends on the community's response.
-It can either grow into a powerful, independent resource for the entire web ecosystem, or it can remain a targeted tool to prove a point.
+This project is more than just a report; it's a high-precision instrument that we are opening up to the entire web development community.
+We especially invite framework authors and component library vendors to use this harness.
+See how your tools perform under the kind of concurrent stress that your most demanding users face every day.
+Use it to identify hidden bottlenecks and validate optimizations.
+The data this benchmark provides goes beyond simple metrics; it reveals the deep, real-world impact of architectural choices.
+Perhaps it will confirm your current approach, or perhaps it will inspire you to explore new ones.

-The path to becoming a true community standard requires significant engagement, either through active contributions from framework experts or through corporate sponsorship.
+The path forward requires significant engagement, either through active community contributions or through corporate sponsorship.
 Without that support, this project will continue to serve its primary purpose: providing undeniable, data-backed proof of how and why a multi-threaded architecture is more powerful for the real-time, big-data applications of the "lived-in" web.

 So, the question we pose to the community is: is there an interest for more?
 If you believe in the need for a better, more honest way to benchmark the modern web, we invite you to get involved.